ftnick/ProgramHooks/DOWNLOAD.md

 ### After Downloading the Repository

-Once you have downloaded the repository, you can delete the following files as they aren't needed for the script to function:
+Once you have downloaded the repository, you can run `install.bat` which cleans up and removes unnecessary files.
-- .gitignore
-- example.py
-- LICENSE
-- README.md
-- v1example.png
-- .github (Delete the entire folder)
-- plugins/Example.py (DO NOT REMOVE THE PLUGINS FOLDER)

 You should be left with:
-- /plugins (The plugins folder which contains _internal.py)
+- /plugins (The plugins folder which contains _internal.py and other plugins)
 - hook_manager.py

-This will help keep your project directory clean and focused on the necessary files.

 ### Main Framework File